Food and Beverage Law

 Many distributors rely on us as ongoing corporate counsel, combining regulatory, transactional, and employment guidance to support long term stability and growth.
 We support governance needs, ownership transitions for family-owned and multi-generational companies, and strategic planning for expansion into new territories or market segments.
 Our work also includes the use of real estate development strategies and incentive programs that help fund new facilities, cold‑storage space, and modernization projects.

-We have extensive experience with transactions involving distributors, including acquisitions, sales, joint ventures, and integration planning.
-When disputes arise, we represent distributors in contract conflicts, transportation issues, safety‑related enforcement matters, and business governance challenges.
+We have extensive experience with transactions involving distributors, including distribution relationship formation, acquisitions, sales, joint ventures, and integration planning.
+When disputes arise, we represent distributor clients in contract conflicts, transportation issues, safety‑related enforcement matters, and business governance challenges.

 Our team’s distributor capabilities include:

-Food retailers operate within regulatory and employment frameworks that affect sourcing, marketing, food handling, staffing, and daily store operations.
+Food and beverage retailers operate within regulatory and employment frameworks that affect sourcing, marketing, product handling, staffing, and daily store operations.
 We help retailers manage licensing, compliance, workforce policies, and employment disputes, while also supporting growth strategies, acquisitions, and real estate planning.

 Our team advises on strategic planning, including expansion, new concept development, and omnichannel initiatives that involve e-commerce, fulfillment, and third-party delivery platforms.
 We also support acquisitions and dispositions of single stores and multi-unit portfolios, along with real estate matters such as leasing, site selection, and build outs.